-As more innovative on-street charging develops, this Electric Vehicle Strategy sets out the intention to consider these solutions alongside KCC, where required in future years.
-However, at present, the current pathway endeavours to use council owned car parks to meet charging demand in areas with low levels of off-street parking, with charging hubs as the central feature.
+At present, the current pathway endeavours to use council owned car parks to meet charging demand in areas with low levels of off-street parking, with charging hubs as the central feature.
 This will reduce costs, ensure easy access to charge points and reduce risks associated with roadside charging, whilst understanding the existing demand for non-EVs particularly in resident parking scheme areas.
-The council recognises the On-Street Residential Charge Point Scheme9 as a key enabling tool.
+The council recognises the On-Street Residential Charge Point Scheme10 as a key enabling tool.